-Clinical skills To be able to diagnose and manage a ran

-general surgeons including appropriate

-primary abdominal wall hernias, lesions of the cutaneous and subcutaneous

-tissues.

-To be able to assess and initiate mana gement of patients presenting with

-common conditions electively to subspe ialty clinics.
-This should include gall

-stones, upper and lower gastrointestinal ract cancers.

-To be able to assess and provide the early care of a patient presenting with acute

-abdominal symptoms and signs.
-This sho uld include localised and generalised

-peritonitis (Acute cholecystitis, acute div erticulitis, acute pancreatitis, visceral

-perforation, acute appendicitis and acute gynaecological conditions),

-obstruction (small and large bowel-ob

-carcinoma) and localised abdominal pain

-pain).

-To be able to assess and provide the ea rly care of a patient with suspected

-abdominal trauma.
-This should include p

-To be able to recognise assess and provide

-with ruptured abdominal aortic aneurysn

-To be able to provide the early care of a patients presenting with acute

-urological conditions including acute urinary retention, ureteric colic, urinary

-tract infection and acute testicular pain.

-To be able to diagnose and manage with appropriate investigations superficial

-and common acute septic conditions including subcutaneous abscess, cellulitis,
+Clinical skills To be able to diagnose and manage a range of elective conditions present general surgeons including appropriate investigation.
+This should in primary abdominal wall hernias, lesions of the cutaneous and subcuta tissues.
+To be able to assess and initiate management of patients presenting common conditions electively to subspecialty clinics.
+This should include stones, upper and lower gastrointestinal tract cancers.
+To be able to assess and provide the early care of a patient presenting with abdominal symptoms and signs.
+This should include localised and gener peritonitis (Acute cholecystitis, acute diverticulitis, acute pancreatitis, v perforation, acute appendicitis and acute gynaecological condi obstruction (small and large bowel-obstructed hernias, adhesions, c carcinoma) and localised abdominal pain (biliary colic, non-specific abdo pain).
+To be able to assess and provide the early care of a patient with susp abdominal trauma.
+This should include primary and secondary survey.
+To be able to recognise assess and provide the early care of a patient press with ruptured abdominal aortic aneurysm and acute arterial insufficiency.
+To be able to provide the early care of a patient press with ruptured abdominal aortic aneurysm and acute arterial insufficiency to be able to provide the early care of a patient press with ruptured abdominal aortic aneurysm and acute arterial insufficiency to be able to provide the early care of a patients presenting with urological conditions including acute urinary retention, ureteric colic, u tract infection and acute testicular pain.
+To be able to diagnose and manage with appropriate investigations supe and common acute septic conditions including subcutaneous abscess, cel ting to nclude neous g with de gall acute ralised isceral tions), colonic ominal pected enting , acute urinary erficial llulitis,

-perianal and pilonidal abscess and breast -

-and necrotising fasciitis. absectss.
-To be aware of gas gangrene
+perianal and pilonidal abscess and breast abscess.
+To be aware of gas gar and necrotising fasciitis. ngrene

 Technical skills Chest drain insertion 3

-and Needle biopsy including fine needle aspir
+and Needle biopsy including fine needle aspiration 3

 procedures Rigid sigmoidoscopy 3

-Excision biopsy of benign skin or subcutar
+Excision biopsy of benign skin or subcutaneous lesions 4

 Outpatient treatment of haemorrhoids 2

-Induction of pneumoperitoneum for lapa
+Induction of pneumoperitoneum for laparoscopy with port placement 2

-Open and close midline laparotomy incisi
+Open and close midline laparotomy incision 2

 Appendicectomy 3

 Inguinal hernia repair 2

 Primary abdominal wall hernia repair 2